puerco/bnd/README.md

-  inspect     prints useful information about a bundle pack        packs one or more bundles into a jsonl formatted file predicate   packs a new attestation into a bundle from a JSON predicate push        pushes an attestation or bundle to github or an OCI registry statement   binds an in-toto attestation in a signed bundle verify      Verifies a bundle signature version     Prints the version
+  inspect     prints useful information about a bundle pack        packs one or more bundles into a jsonl formatted file predicate   packs a new attestation into a bundle from a JSON predicate push        pushes an attestation or bundle to a repository statement   binds an in-toto attestation in a signed bundle unpack      unpacks attestations bundled in a jsonl file verify      Verifies a bundle signature version     Prints the version